Jaynie is a published author. She is an award-winning poet & has completed two full novels and an anthology. And she is

 Creating the Perfect Family Newspaper

-What appeals to me about reading the newspaper, is that the headlines make it easy to pick out which stories I am interesting in reading.
+What appeals to me about reading the newspaper is that the headlines make it easy to pick out which stories I am interested in reading.
 Those that I don’t care about, I skip, but those with juicy headlines draw me in; some articles are funny, some are dramatic, some are informative.
 The paper is chock full of diverse information and written in a variety of styles that appeal to everyone.
 Color pictures add to the experience by helping to more fully immerse the reader in the story.

 Your holiday letter can be more like a newspaper, written in columns, with by-lines, including photos under which captions offer more information.
 Just think of the reaction you’d get from family and friend when they receive such an innovative letter!